remarcmij/vanilla-starter/docs/ROUTER.md

 ## 2. Using the Router

 The router resided in the `lib` folder and requires a table (actually, an array) with route definitions.
 This table is normally located in the `pages` folder.

+The routes table is passed to the router in `app.js` by calling its `start` method.
+The second parameter to `router.start()` is the DOM element where pages should be "mounted".

 ```js
 import router from './lib/router.js';